MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-13.md

    Use the following steps to enable or disable all SCHANNEL protocols across the system.

    >[!NOTE]
-   >We recommend that you enable the TLS 1.2 protocol for incoming communications.
-Enable the TLS 1.2, TLS 1.1, and TLS 1.0 protocols for all outgoing communications.
+   >We recommend that you enable the TLS 1.3 protocol for incoming communications.
+Enable the TLS 1.3, TLS 1.2, TLS 1.1, and TLS 1.0 protocols for all outgoing communications.
 Registry changes don't affect the use of the Kerberos protocol or NTLM protocol.

    a.
 Start Registry Editor.
 To do this, right-click **Start**, type **regedit** in the Run box, and then select **OK**.

    b.
 Locate the following registry subkey:
     HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols

    c.
 Right-click  **Protocol**, and point to **New** > **Key**.